mikimac/service.subtitles.titlovi/README.md

 Options:

-For serbian language if you have selected options automatic conversion from latin to cyrillic letters for serbian it will convert downloaded subtitle to utf8 cyrillic characters.
+For serbian language if you have selected options automatic conversion it will convert downloaded subtitle to utf8 cyrillic characters.